gardotd426/regolith-de/README.md

 This will build and install regolith-i3, regolith-i3xrocks, regolith-desktop-config, regolith-st, and regolith-styles, the five packages that make up the entire desktop environment (along with their dependencies).
 ## Looks/Styles

    Regolith has a pretty cool (IMO) way of styles/theming, and I've kept all that intact.

  - You can run `regolith-look` to get a list of commands, but basically, `regolith-look stage` will do the initial setup of copying the regolith and Xresouces files to your user directory (in their own, independent locations, so they will NOT overwrite ~/.Xresources or ~/.config/i3/config, they will go in ~/.Xresources-regolith and ~/.config/regolith/i3/config).

  - To set your look, run `regolith look set <stylename>`, from the list of style directories in /etc/regolith/styles (also can be retrieved with `regolith-look list`), such as cahuella, lascaille (the default), ayu, ayu-dark, pop-os, ubuntu, etc.

  - `regolith-look refresh` will refresh it for your current session, changing the terminal theme, i3xrocks theme, and wallpaper (for the styles that have their own wallpaper).
 It's pretty simple.

 Note: VMs generally don't play well with picom/compton compositing.
 If you are running Regolith in a VM and have any issues with performance, make sure to kill the compositor.

+## Refreshing the PKGBUILD

+The repo contains a Python script you can use to refresh packages versions in the PKGBUILD.
+You will need [pdm](https://pdm.fming.dev/) - `pdm sync` will install dependencies.
+Run `./pull-upstream.py --help` for all the details.

 ## Credits

 Credit to Kevin Gilmer @kgilmer for the creation of Regolith Linux as well as invaluable insight during the creation of this PKGBUILD.
 Pull requests are welcome, the number of packages here is enormous (it is a full desktop environment, after all), and this is my first software/package management project of any kind.

 Credit also to Avinash Duduskar, for valuable contributions.